Time Blocking: How to Block Time and Boost Productivity

 That way, you can focus on similar tasks instead of having different things going on at once.
 When done right, task batching will help you finish more new tasks in a shorter amount of time.

-For example, you can schedule 30-minute blocks to answer emails throughout the day instead of checking your inbox every 10 minutes.
+- Example: You can schedule a 30-minute time block to answer emails throughout the day instead of checking your inbox every 10 minutes.

 Day theming

-Day theming is going a step beyond task batching.
+Day theming goes one step beyond task batching.
 For managers who have lots of different responsibilities in several business areas and feel that they are all competing for their undivided attention, day theming can be a great solution.

-One famous fan of this time blocking method is Elon Musk.
-It is said that the billionaire founder and CEO of Tesla and SpaceX works at SpaceX on Mondays, Tuesdays, and Fridays and at Tesla on Wednesdays and Thursdays.
+Who is a famous fan of this time blocking method?
+Elon Musk.
+The billionaire founder and CEO of Tesla and SpaceX works at SpaceX on Mondays, Tuesdays, and Fridays and at Tesla on Wednesdays and Thursdays.

-When you dedicate each day of the week to a specific theme, you end up creating a very reliable structure that allows you to remain focused on specific tasks instead of going back and forth between different little things.
-On top of that you’ll be fueled by a sense of doing productive and meaningful work.
+When you dedicate each day of the week to a specific theme, you create a very reliable structure that allows you to remain focused on specific tasks instead of switching between different little things.
+You’ll also be fueled by a sense of doing productive and meaningful work.

 Timeboxing